markniu/PandaPi/README.md

-# PandaPi
-### 3d printer firmware run on raspberryPi and control printer directly. increasing your print speed and smooth.
-control 3D printer directly,except the temperature control which is just to maintain the temperature.
+# PandaPi integrates Marlin & Octoprint into the Raspberry Pi.
+Improve print speed and smoothness
+### Standing on the shoulders of giants, there will be more possibilities in the 3D printing world.

 ![](https://raw.githubusercontent.com/markniu/PandaPi/master/doc/main_octo.jpg)